 This is where you get to play property investor, and decide which individual projects you want to fund.

-You can achieve an impressive amount of diversification between loans, because the minimum investment is extremely low.
-You only need to invest enough to make sure you earn at least 1p in interest per month – so for a loan paying 0.57% monthly, you need to invest at least £1.76.
+You can achieve an impressive amount of diversification between loans, because the minimum investment is extremely low (although you need to make an initial investment of at least £100 onto the platform as a whole).
+Per loan, you only need to invest enough to make sure you earn at least 1p in interest per month – so for a loan paying 0.57% monthly, you need to invest at least £1.76.

 Loans are priced according to risk, and the loans currently live on the platform range between 6.5% and 7.2% per year.